mpv-player/mpv/DOCS/interface-changes.rst

  --- mpv 0.17.0 ---
     - deprecate "track-list/N/audio-channels" property (use
       "track-list/N/demux-channel-count" instead)
+    - remove write access to "stream-pos", and change semantics for read access
  --- mpv 0.16.0 ---
     - change --audio-channels default to stereo (use --audio-channels=auto to get the old default)